aws-samples/personalization-apis/docs/api_entry_points.md

 - `trackingId` is not required in the request body but is instead derived from the event targets specified in the Personalization APIs [configuration](./configuration.md).
 This allows you to fan-out events to multiple Personalize event trackers for different Personalize dataset groups, if necessary.
 - `eventList`: events to track for the `userId`:
     - `eventList[].properties`: specifies interaction context fields and values (optional).
-If [automatic context](./auto_context.md) rules are configured, the Personalization APIs will automatically derive context from the request and build/blend the context values into the `properties` field value.
+If [automatic context](./auto_context.md) rules are configured, the Personalization APIs will automatically derive context from the request and build/blend the context values into the `properties` field value before sending to configured event targets.
 - `experimentConversions` includes experiment conversions for the user (optional):
     - `experimentConversions[].recommender`: recommender path within the namespace for the experiment conversion (required).
     - `experimentConversions[].feature`: feature name for the experiment for the conversion (optional but recommended).
 If not specified, the first experiment for the recommender in the configuration will be used to log the conversion event.
 If you are running multiple experiments for the same recommender, you should specify the feature name when retrieving recommendations and logging conversion events.